Menu

 LA Times: Newsom Signs Bills Making California First State With Extreme Heat Warning System

 Gov. Gavin Newsom signed a package of heat-related bills to help protect Californian’s from the devastating effects of dangerously high and prolonged temperatures.
-PHI’s Dr. Gina Solomon underscores the importance of policies in addressing the effects of extreme heat.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, underscores the importance of policies in addressing the effects of extreme heat.

 Trees near dried grass under clear sky